 Go open-plan, broken-plan or living room only?

-If you're considering an extension or knocking down walls, it might be that your living room will be at least partly open to other rooms.
+If you're considering extending a house or knocking down walls, it might be that your living room will be at least partly open to other rooms.

 This requires a certain amount of self-analysis, so think about how you are you going to live in the room, and to what extent you want a separate sanctuary to escape from household life.
 You may wish to isolate the room for other people.
 For example, the separate room may be a space where teenagers can watch TV and play computer games with their friends while the adults remain reasonably undisturbed in the kitchen or dining room.